HF-2715

 Plain Language

-Deployers must minimize user information collected and stored by the public-facing chatbot to only what is necessary for the deployer's stated purpose in making the chatbot publicly available.
-This is a data minimization obligation — secondary uses of collected data beyond the chatbot's stated purpose are not permitted.
-The obligation applies to all data collected by the chatbot, not only personal data.
+Deployers must minimize the collection and storage of user information gathered by their public-facing chatbot to only what is necessary to fulfill the deployer's stated purpose for making the chatbot publicly available.
+This is a data minimization obligation — deployers may not collect or retain user data beyond what the chatbot's stated purpose requires.

 Statutory Text